agarasia/SER516_Spring25_Teams_3_and_4_Backend/README.md

 * Afferent Coupling (Ca): Measures the number of incoming dependencies.
 * Efferent Coupling (Ce): Measures the number of outgoing dependencies.
 * Defect Density: Number of defects per lines of code.
+* Instability Metric(I): Measures how susceptible a software package is, to changes based on its outgoing dependencies.
 * LCOM4 :  Measures methods of a class are related to each other via shared instance variables.
 * LCOMHS : Measures the number of methods and attributes, how often attributes are used across methods.
 * Defect score : A weighted average summaries of defect severity.
-* Visualization of the metrics: Line graph for Afferent, Efferent and Instability metrics.
-Bar Chart for Defect Density.
+* Visualization of the metrics: Line graph for Afferent, Efferent, Instability, LCOM4, LCOMHS and Defect score metrics.
-* Added a Benchmark value for each metric and graph shows the metrics against this idealized baseline(benchmark) over time.
+* User customised Benchmark value for each metric allowed and graph shows the metrics against this idealized baseline(benchmark) over time.

 ## 5. Development Workflow